-The strange thing about Twin Falls is that it was man-made.
-The falls didn't used to exist, but water began pouring out of the side of the mountain shortly after the Tennessee Electric Power Co. completed Great Falls Dam in 1916.
+The unusual thing about Twin Falls is that it was man-made.
+The falls didn’t used to exist, but water began pouring out of the side of the mountain shortly after the Tennessee Electric Power Co. completed Great Falls Dam in 1916.

 The dam, you see, caused the water level of the Collins River to rise several feet.
 When it did, water from the Collins River began finding its way through the mountain that separates it from the Caney Fork River.